Pre-Ballet Program

 Ballet Program

 * Some ballet levels are split into sub levels (A, B, C) to allow for more schedule flexibility/choice and to attend more closely to our students technical needs.
-All sub levels in a level will work to toward the same syllabus at slightly different paces.
+All sub levels in a level will work toward the same syllabus at slightly different paces.

-- Ballet 1: Ages 5-8
+- Ballet 1: Ages 5-7

-- Ballet 2: Ages 7-10
+- Ballet 2: Ages 7-9

 - Ballet 3: Ages 8-11